timvieira/blog/content/sqrt-sampling.md

 recover the original solution, $q^*_i \propto \sqrt{p_i}$.

-**A more realistic application**: In certain language modeling applications, we avoid computing normalization constants by using importance sampling or noise contrastive estimation techniques.
+**A more realistic application**: In certain language modeling applications, we avoid computing normalization constants (which require summing over a massive vocabulary) by using importance sampling or noise contrastive estimation techniques.
 These techniques depend on a proposal distribution, which folks often take to be the unigram distribution.
-Unfortunately, this gives too many samples of stop words (e.g., "the", "an", "a"), so practitioners "anneal" the unigram distribution (to increase the entropy), that is sample from $q_i \propto p_{\text{unigram},i}^\alpha$.
-Typically, $\alpha$ is set by grid search and, no surprise, $\alpha \approx 1/2$ tends to work best!
-The $\sqrt{p}$-sampling trick is a theoretical justification in favor of annealing by $1/2$ as well as annealing as the right thing to at all (e.g., why not do additive smoothing?).
-The assumption is that we want to sample the actual word at a given position (the special recipe) as soon as possible, given that all we have access to is the unigram prior.
+Unfortunately, this gives too many samples of stop words (e.g., "the", "an", "a"), so practitioners "anneal" the unigram distribution (to increase the entropy), that is sample from $q_i
+  \propto p_{\text{unigram},i}^\alpha$.
+Typically, $\alpha$ is set by grid search and (no surprise) $\alpha \approx 1/2$ tends to work best!
+The
+  $\sqrt{p}$-sampling trick is a theoretical in favor of annealing as "the right thing to do" (e.g., why not do additive smoothing?) and it even tells us how to set the annealing parameter $\alpha$.
+The key assumption is that we want to sample the actual word at a given position as soon as possible, given that all we have access to is the unigram prior.